nychealth/EH-dataportal/content/data-stories/public-transit-creates-health/index.md

     url: "data-stories/streets/"
 ---

-New York City’s transit system has gotten New Yorkers where they need to go and home again for over a century.
-Investing in the capacity, reliability, and accessibility (to every New Yorker, wherever they live) of public transit will not only continue to move millions of people, but also keep us healthy.
+New York City’s public transit system has gotten New Yorkers where they need to go and home again for over a century.
+Investing in the capacity, reliability, and accessibility to every New Yorker, wherever they live of public transit not only will continue to move millions of people, but also will keep us healthy.

 Traffic is a huge part of our environment in New York City.
 [In Manhattan’s central business district, the average car speed is under 7 miles per hour](https://www.nysenate.gov/sites/default/files/admin/structure/media/manage/filefile/a/2024-09/speed-kills-report-9-20-24_final.pdf) and has been getting slower over time.
 This traffic imposes a cost on every New Yorker.
 According to the MTA, traffic makes each New Yorker lose an average of 117 hours and nearly $2,000 in lost productivity and other costs each year.
 It also affects our quality of life by worsening air quality, increasing noise, and making it less safe to walk, cycle, and get around without a car.

-But public transit changes our environment for the better - improving the air we breath and our overall health.
+But public transit changes our environment for the better - improving the air we breathe and our overall health.

 {{< figure src="gridlock-midtown.jpg" alt="Gridlocked traffic in midtown, Manhattan." class="mb-0" >}}